11 foods that can help lower your cholesterol

 The "best" foods

 The following 11 foods are good sources of fiber or unsaturated fat (or both).
-But they're not in any particular order and are simply suggestions.
+They're not listed in any particular order and are simply suggestions.
 Most whole grains, vegetables, and fruits are good sources of fiber.
-And most nuts and seeds (and the oils made from them) provide monounsaturated or polyunsaturated fats.
+And most nuts and seeds (and the oils made from them) provide unsaturated fats.

 1. Oatmeal.
-This whole grain is one of the best sources of soluble fiber, along with barley (see "Grain of the month," at right).
+This whole grain is one of the best sources of soluble fiber, along with barley.
 Start your day with a bowl of steel-cut or old-fashioned rolled oats, topped with fresh or dried fruit for a little extra fiber.

 3. Avocado.
-The creamy, green flesh of an avocado is not only rich in monounsaturated fat, it also contains both soluble and insoluble fiber.
+The creamy, green flesh of an avocado is not only rich in monounsaturated fat but also contains both soluble and insoluble fiber.
 Enjoy this fruit sliced in salad, pureed into dip, or mashed and spread on a slice of whole-grain toast.

 4. Eggplant.
-Although not everyone's favorite, these deep purple vegetables are one of the richest sources of soluble fiber.
+These deep purple vegetables are one of the richest sources of soluble fiber.
 One idea: oven-roast or grill whole eggplants until soft and use the flesh in a Middle Eastern dip called baba ghanoush.

 5. Carrots.
 Raw baby carrots are a tasty and convenient snack - and they also give you a decent dose of insoluble fiber.

-7. Kiwi fruit.
+7. Kiwifruit.
 Contrary to popular belief, you don't need to peel these fuzzy, brown fruits.
-But to avoid the skin, slice one in half and scoop out the inside with a spoon for an easy, fiber-rich, sweet snack.
+But to avoid the skin, slice a kiwi in half and scoop out the inside with a spoon for an easy, fiber-rich, sweet snack.

 8. Berries.
 Because these fruits are packed with tiny seeds, their fiber content is higher than most other fruits.
-Raspberries and blackberries provide the most, but strawberries and blueberries are also good sources.
+Raspberries and blackberries provide the most fiber, but strawberries and blueberries are also good sources.

 9. Cauliflower.
-This cruciferous veggie not only provides fiber, it can also serve as a substitute for white rice.
-Just shred or whirl in a food processor until it resembles rice, then sauté with a little olive oil until tender.
+This cruciferous veggie not only provides fiber but also can serve as a substitute for white rice.
+Just shred or whirl it in a food processor until it resembles rice, then saute it with a little olive oil until tender.

 11. Salmon.
 Likewise, eating cold-water fish such as salmon twice a week can lower LDL by replacing meat and delivering healthy omega-3 fats.
 Other good fish options include chunk light canned tuna and tinned sardines.